 What to do in and around Canary Wharf - London

 Canary Wharf is a busy financial district in an area that was once London's port industry.
 One Canada Square started the trend and there are now many gleaming high-rise office blocks.
-Away from the city centre, Canary Wharf has more open spaces and it feels good to be by the water.
+Away from the city center, Canary Wharf has more open spaces and it feels good to be by the water.
+Make the most of your weekend getaway and check out what the city has to offer.

 1. ONE CANADA SQUARE